-The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated or that there are undisclosed material weaknesses in ICFR.
+The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated.
 It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.

 Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.6
+It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.